asngrads/2020-07-27-ecr2/index.md

 {% else %}
   We are dedicated to providing a positive and accessible learning environment for all.
 Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
+We will be providing closed captioning for the Zoom portion of the workshop, and will record and distribute the lectures to applicants that are unable to attend the workshop.
 </p>
 {% endif %}